Partner with us on your Blue Devil’s Career Journey

 We encourage you check out the Duke Career Hub to get a full picture of the programs and resources we offer.

-To locate more information for Duke Parents & Families subscribe to the monthly newsletter
+Locate more information for Duke Parents & Families

 By Michael "Rudi" Rudisill (he/him)